phi-bre/neta/README.md

 <p align="center">A lightweight JS framework powered by the prototype chain.</p>

 ## Introduction
-The aim of `neta` (ネタ — Japanese for the topping of sushi, usually the fish part of nigiri) is to provide a JS only framework for the modern web.
-Other frameworks rely on some special markup language, like JSX, or lack the ability to seamlessly integrate dynamic CSS depending on component state.
-A nice side effect of this is that `neta` and all of its features can be used without the need for compilation.
+`neta` ネタ — Japanese for the topping of sushi, usually the fish part of nigiri, provides a JS-only framework for the modern web.
+Where other frameworks rely on some special markup language, like JSX, `neta` provides a simple and easy to use API in plain Javascript.
+No compilation needed!

 ## Getting Started
 Coming soon...

 ## Composition
-To tell `neta` how to render a DOM-Element, you provide it with something called a `descriptor`, which is just a fancy word for an object containing all information about the Element.
-This object will then extend the previous declaration's `descriptor`.
-This way we can define certain properties like styling, attributes, children, etc. or override them from other descriptions.
+To tell `neta` how to render a DOM-Element, you provide it with something called a `descriptor`, which is just a fancy word for an object containing all information about the desired Element.
+This object will then extend the previously defined `descriptor`.
+This way we can add certain properties like styling, attributes, children, etc. on one element and override, mix or extend them in another.

-Hint: `neta` relies on the prototype chain to extend partials.
-This means, property lookups are run natively 🎉
+Note: `neta` relies on the prototype chain to extend partials.
+This means, property lookups are handled by the browser 🎉

 Simple element creation:
 ```js